 Types of Boiler Losses Most Likely To Lead To An Insurance Claim

 With snow piling up and outside temperatures below freezing, a policyholder in New York doesn’t want to worry about the boiler not working during the winter months.
-But then, Bang!
-It sounds like a small explosion and smells like soot near the boiler.
+But then there is a bang, and it smells like soot near the boiler.
 The insured just lost a method to heat their home, and an adjuster will now receive a claim for a damaged boiler.

 Insurance adjusters should be familiar with the causes of most boiler damages – including puffbacks, low water cut off malfunction, surges, theft, and water – to understand why it’s critical to assess the equipment before settling a claim.
 Many of these damages fall under the category of wear and tear, which isn’t typically covered in an insurance policy and accounted for 44 percent of the boilers in claims HVACi assessed last year.

 Boilers Rely on Water To Distribute Heat Evenly